maptiler/manual/usage.rst

 If the tile is completely transparent it is never saved to the disk to save the storage space.

 If all of the pixels are fully visible (eg. opaque, maximum alpha is 255), the alpha channel is discarded and the tile is marked as non-transparent / opaque.
-Otherwise the tile is marked as partly transparent with alpha.
+Otherwise, the tile is marked as partly transparent with alpha.

 If partly transparent tiles are saved in a tile format without support for transparency (such as JPEG specified with -f jpg option) then the background color is applied.
 Default background color is white (255,255,255), but you can specify your own with the option:￼